discordjs/guide/guide/popular-topics/reloading-commands.md

 };
 ```

-In this command, you will be using a command name.
 First off, you need to check if the command you want to reload exists.
-You can do this check similarly to getting a command in your main file:
+You can do this check similarly to getting a command.

 ```js {4-6,8-10}
 module.exports = {